Banner: Knocknarea at Sunset.

 The series of newly discovered monuments in the Boyne Valley.

-More exciting new discoveries were made at Newgrange Farm, where a massive cursus has been discovered and excavated, by Matthew and Geraldine Stout.
-This monument is about 300 meters due south of Newgrange, and is oriented east to west.
-The monument is very unusual and seems to be a henge mixed with a cursus.
+More exciting new discoveries were made in 2018 at Newgrange Farm, where a massive linear cursus has been discovered and excavated by Matthew and Geraldine Stout.
+This structure is about 300 meters due south of Newgrange, and is oriented east to west.
+The monument is very unusual and seems to be a some form of henge mixed with a cursus.
 The excavators were able to date the monument to the neolithic.
+The Stouts have published a website about their excavations which can be accessed here.

 Dr. Clíodhna Ní Lionáin examins the newly discovered panel of neolithic art discovered under Dowth Hall.